Best Books3

-(by- Linda ) In the last installment of this trilogy, the intensity and chemistry stays strong.
+In the last installment of this trilogy, the intensity and chemistry stay strong.
 Once again, although there is sex and more sex, the strength of this book lies in the underlying theme of unconditional love and the strong relationship between Christian and Anastasia.
-It's wonderful to learn the outcome but also slightly sad as now there is no more of this beguiling and totally addictive couple.
-As their journey continues, Ana and Christian continue to grow - Ana standing firm against Christian and Christian with his inimitable totally sexy style, trusting more and controlling less.
+It is terrific to learn the outcome, but also slightly sad as now there is no more of this beguiling and totally addictive couple.
+As their journey continues, Ana and Christian continue to grow - Ana standing firm against Christian and Christian with his inimitable, totally sexy style, trusting more and controlling less.
 As the drama rolls forward, be prepared to shed a few tears, as there are some very poignant moments.
 In short a fantastic finale with a satisfying end that leaves no loose ends but does leave the reader wanting more.
-Recommend for those that like character driven novels and well plotted stories.
+Recommended for those who like character-driven novels and well-plotted stories.
 Beware, very descriptive sexual scenes.

 Discussion Questions